guillaumedsde/Harpocrates/README.md

 # API specification

-This repository contains the API specification
+This is a Swagger specification for an API for predictive analytics engines